-Occupational Therapists (OTs) are uniquely positioned to address picky eating due to their training in analyzing activities and understanding how to facilitate lasting behavior change.
-By looking at your mealtime environment, an OT will help you identify which aspects are facilitating a positive interaction versus which ones could potentially be contributing to imbalances, power struggles, and/or negative behaviors.
-They can also help you problem-solve and experiment with different strategies until you find something that works best for your specific situation and family dynamic.
+Occupational Therapists (OTs) are uniquely positioned to address picky eating due to their training in analyzing activities.
+OTs also understand how to facilitate lasting behavior change.
+Looking at your mealtime environment, an OT will help you identify which aspects facilitate a positive interaction.
+They will also identify which factors could potentially be contributing to imbalances, power struggles, and/or negative behaviors.
+They can also help you problem-solve and experiment with different strategies.
+An OT works with you until you find something that works best for your specific situation and family dynamic.

-Here are 8 ways how an occupational therapist can help with picky eating
+Eight ways an occupational therapist can help with picky eating

 - Do they not like certain textures in their mouth?

 - Do they not like to touch the food?